arthurlafrance/BotNet/README.md

 ## Still to Come
 Below is a shortlist of subprograms I hope to complete eventually:
-* An adversarial-search based Tic Tac Toe-playing agent
+* An adversarial-search based mancala player
 * Various agents capable of playing different variations of Tic Tac Toe
 * A program capable of playing the puzzle game Threes (and potentially extended to other single-player puzzle games)